featured blog image

 Yes, this is essentially replacing a texture with a texture, but it’s fairly inexpensive and easy to accomplish.
 Prior to popcorn taking over all ceilings, skim coating was all the rage.
 It’s completed by using a quick-set drywall mud, applied with a joint compound and finished with a trowel or knife to make a new texture.

-This is often seen in historic homes trying to recapture their original beauty.
-Smooth ceilings don’t fit the style of the era.
+This is often seen in older homes trying to recapture their original beauty.
+Smooth ceilings don’t always fit the style of the era.
 If you attempt this yourself, make sure the substrate is secure.
 The texture will add more weight and you’ll want to make sure it can handle it before you start applying it.
-If you have concerns, ask a contractor before you start.
+If you have concerns, ask a CertaPro contractor before you start.